-This guide provides guidance around the indexing of Open Journal Systems (OJS) that can also be used for Open Monograph Press (OMP) in Google Scholar.
+This guide provides guidance around the indexing of Open Journal Systems (OJS) in Google Scholar.
 It is written largely for an audience of journal managers as well as systems administrators - those who are responsible for the installation, upgrading and general maintenance of the system.
 We have tried to suggest the sections which are most applicable to these two audiences.

 Google Scholar is a popular scholarly indexing engine that crawls the web looking for scholarly publications: articles, books, reports, theses, conference proceedings, preprints, among others.
 Google scholar identifies scholarly content, determines each item’s bibliographic metadata, and groups different online versions of an item together with this metadata in search results.

 There is no need to register your journal with Google Scholar.
 Google Scholar will eventually find and automatically crawl the site.
 If you notice that your journal is not appearing in Google Scholar, there may be some issues that need to be addressed, see the common OJS indexing problems and suggested fixes below.

 Google Scholar relies on two key pieces of information in order to do its indexing:

 A way to crawl all the Uniform Resource Locators (URLs) - or essentially links - for articles, either via a crawler-friendly browse (usually set up by default for OJS instances), or a sitemap.

 Bibliographic information from articles in the form of machine-readable metadata tags (“metatags”).
 These metatags are derived from the information you add to the forms in OJS to describe your journal, issues, and submissions.